jcowan12/BudgetTracker3720/README.md

 - Auth0 API

 ## Functionality ##
 Log in using Google credentials to get notified!
 Set a budget, add transactions, and get notified when you have 10% of your budget remaining!
+Warning!
+Email does go to SPAM folder AND login may have to be clicked twice on occasion.